People go to college for all kinds of reasons.

 Law enforcement jobs are out there.
 Whether you’re looking to become a special agent, forensic science technician or corrections officer, the outlook for the industry is bright.

 But it takes schooling.
-Earning a Bachelor’s degree in criminal justice will not only give you a better understanding of the field, it’ll help you distinguish yourself when it comes time to apply.
+Earning a Law Enforcement Degree will not only give you a better understanding of the field, it’ll help you distinguish yourself when it comes time to apply.

 If there are jobs we missed or you’re looking to do a bit more research, check out our Criminal Justice Career Outlook guide.